 Education and Engagement

 Education the public, patients and caregivers is an integral part of our mission.
 Each year, Lurie Cancer Center conducts a wide range of public education programs and survivorship events.
-In addition, more than 4,000 people participate in our annual Cancer Survivors’ Celebration Walk & 5K, approaching its 25th anniversary on Sunday, June 3.
+In addition, more than 4,000 people participate in our annual Cancer Survivors’ Celebration Walk & 5K.

 Lurie Cancer Center collaborates with institutions and organizations worldwide to advance cancer prevention, treatment and education.
 Our global research efforts include: